John Murrell (bandit)

-John Andrews Murrell (1806 – November 21, 1844), the "Great Western Land Pirate", was a 19th-century bandit and criminal operating along the Natchez Trace and Mississippi River, in the southern United States.
-He was also known as John A. Murrell, and his surname was commonly spelled as Murel and Murrel.
-His exploits were widely known, and he became a legendary figure in fiction, film and television in the 20th century.
+John Andrews Murrell (c.
+1806 – November 21, 1844), known as "John A. Murrell", with his surname sometimes spelled as "Murel" or "Murrel", and called the "Great Western Land Pirate", was a 19th-century bandit and criminal operating along the Natchez Trace and Mississippi River, in the southern United States.
+His exploits were widely known at the time, and he became a noted figure in 20th-century fiction.

 He was first convicted as a youth for the crime of horse theft.
 He was branded with an "HT", flogged, and sentenced to six years in prison.
 He was released in 1829.
 Murrell was convicted the second and last time for the crime of slave stealing, in the Circuit Court of Madison County, Tennessee.
 He was incarcerated in the Tennessee State Penitentiary in Nashville from 1834 to 1844.

 Early life

 According to Tennessee prison records, John Andrews Murrell was born in Lunenburg County, Virginia, and raised in Williamson County, Tennessee.
 Murrell was the son of Jeffrey Murrell and Zilpha Andrews, and was the third born of eight children.
 While he was incarcerated in Nashville for slave stealing, his mother, wife, and two children lived in the vicinity of Denmark, Tennessee.